scalableinternetservices/ucsb_website/_slide_src/10_tsung.md

 # Accessing the Tsung Instance

-When the stack launch complets, the _Outputs_ tab will contain the SSH string and a URL.
+When the stack launch completes, the _Outputs_ tab will contain the SSH string and a URL.

 ![Tsung Outputs tab](img/tsung_outputs.png)